-Building of modern product is done through version control systems like Git, which also triggers the build process automatically.
-The code is rigorously tested and validated ensure early detection of bugs.
-This continuous integration of independently constructed artifact enables the team to Dalibor continuously and deploy whenever required.
+Building modern products is done through version control systems like Git, which also triggers the build process automatically.
+The code is rigorously tested and validated to ensure early detection of bugs.
+This continuous integration of independently constructed artifacts enables the team to Dalibor continuously and deploy whenever required.

 Features in Azure That Help Enable DevOps

-Azure DevOps now provides unlimited cloud hosted Git repos for your project.
-Besides hosting, you get support for pull request for projects of all sizes, intelligent code search, easy forking for effective collaboration and complete security for your code.
+Azure DevOps now provides an unlimited cloud-hosted Git repository for your project.
+Besides hosting, you get support for pull requests for projects of all sizes, intelligent code search, easy forking for effective collaboration, and complete security for your code.
 You can set up a continuous integration/continuous delivery process to be triggered automatically when any pull request is completed.

 This app helps teams execute planned and exploratory testing for products across desktop as well as web applications.
 While testing, exhaustive data is collected so that all detected defects can be fixed.